jgorset/fandjango/README.md

 Fandjango parses the signed request provided to Facebook canvas applications and populates the request object with data derived from it.

-If the client has authorized your application, `request.facebook_user` contains an instance of the User class with these attributes:
+If the client has authorized your application, `request.facebook_user` contains an object with these attributes:

 * `facebook_id` - An integer describing the user's Facebook ID.
 * `first_name` - A string describing the user's first name.